-The Singapore Parliament has recently on 2 November 2020 passed the Personal Data Protection (Amendment) Bill 2020 (Bill No. 37/2020) to amend the Personal Data Protection Act 2012 (“PDPA”), introducing major changes outlined in our article of 4 November 2020.
-It has now been announced that the amendments will enter into force in phases, with the first phase taking effect from 1 February 2021.
+The Singapore Parliament has recently on 2 November 2020 passed the Personal Data Protection (Amendment) Bill 2020 (Bill No. 37/2020) to amend the Personal Data Protection Act 2012 (PDPA It has now been announced that the amendments will enter into force in phases, with the first phase taking effect from 1 February 2021.
 These include the mandatory data breach notification requirement, provisions relating to consent and access, and the Do Not Call Provisions.

 Organisations need to:

-1. Understand to what extent the legislation applies to their business.
 Is the organisation subject to the requirements of the PDPA?
-Are the organisations’ customers entitled to the rights (including the Data Portability Obligation) enshrined in the PDPA?
-Where the answer to the preceding questions is yes, then what is the information in the organisations’ possession and control that is subject to the Data Portability Obligation?
+Are the organisations' customers entitled to the rights (including the data portability obligation) enshrined in the PDPA?
+Where the answer to the preceding questions is yes, then what is the information in the organisations' possession and control that is subject to the data portability obligation?
 Once the relevant information is identified, then organisations should work on a standard procedure for the fulfillment of requests.

-2. Enable the exercise of the customers’ right to Data Portability.
 The organisation should ensure the data protection role in its business is properly staffed.
-A channel to receive rights requests (including the right to Data Portability requests) needs to be established and should be notified to the concerned individuals.
-In practice, this can be achieved by the creation of a dedicated email inbox for requests made available in the organisation’s privacy notice.
+A channel to receive rights requests (including the right to data portability requests) needs to be established and should be notified to the concerned individuals.
+In practice, this can be achieved by the creation of a dedicated email inbox for requests made available in the organisation's privacy notice.
 In the alternative, organisations may consider establishing automated or self-service portals that may help streamline the response process.
-On the other hand, organisations offering digital services may wish to join existing initiatives, such as the Data Transfer Project developed by Apple, Facebook, Google, Microsoft and Twitter, that aims to ‘enable all individuals across the web [to] easily move their data between online service providers whenever they want.’
+On the other hand, organisations offering digital services may wish to join existing initiatives, such as the Data Transfer Project developed by Apple, Facebook, Google, Microsoft and Twitter, that aims to 'enable all individuals across the web [to] easily move their data between online service providers whenever they want.'

-3. Operationalise the Data Portability Obligation.
-First and foremost, an organisation needs to be able to identify a Data Portability request, which may be challenging, particularly for requests received via email that are not explicit enough and may be confused as a request for access to personal data instead.
+First and foremost, an organisation needs to be able to identify a data portability request, which may be challenging, particularly for requests received via email that are not explicit enough and may be confused as a request for access to personal data instead.
 It is likely necessary to train staff to identify such requests.

 The organisation should establish, maintain and review a policy for dealing with requests to ensure (i) the relevant staff have a point of reference and (ii) all requests are dealt with in the same way.
 The policy should establish, among others, a process for:

-2. verifying the requesting individual is entitled to the Right to Data Portability in respect of the information requested to be ported; i.e. is the data personal?
+verifying the requesting individual is entitled to the right to data portability in respect of the information requested to be ported; i.e. is the data personal?

 Verifying the requesting individuals' identity